All Products

 • expr: required.
 The data source whose data type you want to convert.

 • type: required.
-The data type into which you want to convert the data.
+The target data type.
 Usage:

 • cast(double as bigint): converts a value of the DOUBLE type into the BIGINT type.